xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_values/multivalue.md

 3. Select this check box to enable multiple values for the attribute you are editing.
 A new empty line is added to the attribute values list:
     ![multivalue-4.png]({{site.baseurl}}/attachments/ref_465IZQg9/multivalue-4.png)
 4. Use the **Attribute option** field on the new line to type in the next attribute value name.
 As soon as you start typing, another empty line will be added to the list.
-5. Added as many attribute options as you require.
+5. Add as many attribute options as you require.
 6. If you are editing a products class or global attribute choose whether you want to apply the changes locally or globally.
 7. Click **Save changes**.